Wild Wild West League

-The Wild Wild West League is a collegiate summer baseball wooden bat league based out of Portland, Oregon.
+The Wild Wild West League is a collegiate summer league based out of Portland, Oregon.
 It serves as a developmental minor league and is owned and operated by the Portland Pickles collegiate baseball club of the West Coast League.
 The league features four teams and all games are played at Charles B. Walker Stadium at Lents Park in southeast Portland, home of the Pickles.

 History

 League's original logo from their inaugural season in 2020.

 2020: Inaugural season

 The league was formed by the Portland Pickles in 2020 following the cancellation of the West Coast League's regular season due to the COVID-19 pandemic.
 Months prior, the Pickles also founded a developmental farm club of their own known as the Portland Gherkins.
 The Pickles and Gherkins were joined by the previously independent Gresham GreyWolves and West Linn Knights and played the inaugural two-week season at Bob Brack Stadium in Aurora, Oregon, with all players, coaches and staffs having to follow the COVID-19 guidelines at the local, state and federal levels and limited fans in attendance.
 The league even grabbed the attention nationally of Forbes magazine.
 Play officially began on July 11, 2020, with the Pickles playing the Gherkins.

 On July 15, 2020, the league suspended play for at least seven days following positive COVID-19 tests from two players, just four days after the inaugural season started.
 The league would resume play eight days later.

 The Knights won the inaugural league championship, defeating the Pickles 8–7 in the championship game.